jan-kreischer/TRUSTED.AI/mkdocs/docs/Pillars/Explainability.md

 * Ethics:  The  human  may  want  to  guard  against  certain  kinds  of  discrimination,  and  theirnotion of fairness may be too abstract to be completely encoded into the system.
 Even if we can encode protections for specific protected classes into the system, there might be biases that we did not consider a priori

+dimensions of interpretability:

+* Global vs.  Local: Global interpretability implies knowing what patterns are present in general, while local interpretability implies knowing the reasons for a specific decision (such as why a particular loan application was rejected).The former may be important for when scientific understanding or bias detection is the goal;the latter when one needs a justification for a specific decision

+* Area,  Severity of Incompleteness: What part of the problem formulation is incomplete, andhow incomplete is it?

+* ime Constraints: How long can the user afford to spend to understand the explanation?
+Adecision that needs to be made at the bedside or during the operation of a plant must beunderstood quickly, while in scientific or anti-discrimination applications, the end-user maybe willing to spend hours trying to fully understand an explanation.

+* User Expertise: How experienced is the user in the task?

 ### [Comprehensible Classification Models](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.599.164&rep=rep1&type=pdf)